Helm

 To view and copy this curl command:

-3. Select Publish a Helm Chart and in the resulting dialog, use the copy icon at the top-right of the code box to copy this curl command and run it to publish your chart to your Helm registry.
+- Select the Publish Instructions tab and on the resulting page, use the copy icon at the top-right of the relevant code box to copy this

 This command provides:

-• The API access token required to publish charts to your Helm registry.
+- The API access token required to publish charts to this source registry.

 Publish a chart